Maryam090/AppFolioManager/src/content/sections/features-explanation.md

       - title: "Insights That Drive Action"
         description: >
-          From real-time dashboards to downloadable reports, AppFolio transforms data into decisions — instantly.
+          From real-time dashboards to downloadable reports, App Stack transforms data into decisions — instantly.
 ---